awoodwa/PlanIt/README.md

 To fully utilize this program, an access code must first be obtained granting access to the data.
 Follow the link below and enter the appropriate information to get an API key:
     https://developer.nrel.gov/signup/

-Once an API key has been assigned to you, enter it, use this [link](https://planit-project.herokuapp.com/) to start using PlanIt.
-You will be prompted to input your custom API key.
+Once an API key has been assigned to you, **[follow this link to open PlanIt!]**(https://planit-project.herokuapp.com/)

+In the app, you will be prompted to input your custom API key.

 ### Using PlanIt